Afghanistan announces ceasefire with Taliban for Eid

 "A ceasefire normally is negotiated...
 This is one-sided and I don´t expect the Taliban to respond positively," he told AFP.

-The announcement comes days after a gathering of Afghanistan´s top clerics in the capital Kabul called for a ceasefire and issued a fatwa against suicide bombings and attacks.
+The announcement comes days after a gathering of Afghanistan´s top clerics in Kabul called for a ceasefire and issued a fatwa against suicide bombings.

 An hour after the fatwa was issued on June 4, a suicide bomber detonated outside the gathering, killing seven people.

-The attack was claimed by the Islamic State group, and was latest demonstration of the militants´ ability to hit the capital, which has become the deadliest place in the country for civilians.
+The attack was claimed by IS, and was the latest demonstration of militants´ ability to hit the capital, which has become the deadliest place in the country for civilians.

-It also demonstrated that any ceasefire with the Taliban alone might have a limited effect on security in the capital.
+It also showed that any ceasefire with the Taliban alone might have a limited effect on security, given the myriad other militant groups infesting Afghanistan.

-The Taliban view Ghani´s government as illegitimate, and have previously said they would negotiate only with the US, whom they consider the main players in the conflict.
+The Taliban view Ghani´s government as illegitimate, and have previously said they would negotiate only with the US, whom they consider the main player in the conflict.

 In February Ghani unveiled a plan to open peace talks with the Taliban, including eventually recognising them as a political party.
-At the time he also called for a ceasefire.
+At the time he suggested a ceasefire would form part of the plan.

 The insurgents did not officially respond, but attacks have proliferated since then, especially in Kabul.